-Rename A-Master to A-Grid.
+Rename A-Master to A-Grid-Folio.
 Place guides on the page using Layout > Create Guides…, like this:

 Create a Drop Cap Paragraph Style.
-Use the font Franklin Gothic Compressed for your drop cap.
+Use the font Proxima Nova Bold for your drop cap.
 If you need a reminder of the process, read this…

 Use the provided text to create a pull quote as shown on the design guide.